Swedish tanneries and tanneries

 Leather and skins contribute to a sustainable society

-At the beginning of the 1900s, there were over 130 tanneries in Sweden, situated throughout the country.
-The Swedish Tannery Association was formed in September 1901 with the purpose of fostering the shared national and international interests of tanners and dressers with production in Sweden.
-Upon its formation, the association also addressed issues concerning member companies’ relations as employers with their employees.
-Today member companies belong to Innovation and Chemical Industries in Sweden (IKEM) and thereby they in our association share such matters as education and training, networking and information.
+At the beginning of the 20th century, there were over 130 tanneries in Sweden, spread throughout the country.
+The Swedish Tanners’ Association was formed in September 1901 with the aim of safeguarding the common national and international interests of tanneries and tannery processors with production in Sweden.
+When the association was formed, it also worked on issues relating to relations between member companies as employers and their employees.
+Today, the member companies are affiliated to IKEM – Innovation and Chemical Industries in Sweden – which is why the association works for exchange between member companies in the form of training, networking, information exchange, etc.

-In the 1980s, about ten tanneries remained in a range of segments.
-Increasingly tough international competition, primarily from low-price countries, forced further closures, so that by the beginning of the 2000s only four active members remained with production in Sweden.
+In the 1980s, around 10 tanneries remained, working in various segments.
+However, increasingly tough international competition, especially from low-cost countries, forced further closures, so that from the beginning of the 2000s we have four active members with production in Sweden.

 Elmo Sweden

-Elmo produces exclusive leather for the furniture and automotive industries.
+Elmo Sweden manufactures exclusive leather for furniture and vehicles.

 Kero Leather

-Kero Leather processes reindeer skins into leather of various designs.
+Kero Leather processes reindeer skins into leather in several different designs.

 Tranås Skinnberedning